 Sometimes people feel uncomfortable about asking for psychological help and support because they feel their problems are not serious enough to warrant this.
 People often feel that they they should be able to pull themselves together, adopt a stiff upper lip.
 Struggling on alone is not always the most helpful option and seeking therapy can be seen as a positive investment in the rest of your life.

-It is a relief to be able to talk about and share the weight of these issues with a qualified therapist – someone who is trained to listen, support and reflect on what is being said, helping you to better understand and manage the difficulties in your life.
+It is a relief to be able to talk about and share the weight of these issues with a qualified psychotherapist – someone who is trained to listen, support and reflect on what is being said, helping you to better understand and manage the challenges and difficulties you are currently facing in your life.

 Importantly, the experience of talking through the difficulties and challenges that can occur in life enables a person to make important and long lasting changes.
 It aims to help the client to bring about changes in life that he or she feels would be of benefit and create more freedom of choice and greater ability to move forward in their lives.